shivaniberi/GuardRail_For_LLM/README.md

-Below is a **clean, professional, no-emoji README** you can copy-paste directly into your GitHub repo.
-Rewritten clearly and concisely based on your original file .

----

 # Guardrail System for Phi-3-Mini LLM

 This project provides a complete guardrail framework for the Phi-3-Mini language model.
 It introduces safety, reliability, and factual-accuracy checks around model inputs and outputs, ensuring more trustworthy and controlled deployments.